 - View a demo of the template

-UW-IT developed a basic course template to help instructors quickly create courses that are easy for students to navigate.
+UW-IT and UW Learning Technologies developed a basic course template to help instructors quickly create courses that are easy for students to navigate.
 The template, which organizes course content within modules, is designed to accommodate a range of disciplines and teaching approaches.
 The design of the template was guided by two priorities: 1) to ease and simplify course creation, 2) to help students find the information they need.
-Our goal is that the template is a source of empowerment to instructors, to help them feel organized and that they are creating a course that students will find easy to use.
+Our goal is for the template to empower instructors: to help them confident that they are creating a course that students will find easy to use.

 We understand that instructors may prefer tools other than modules for course organization and structure when setting up their courses.
 However, a modular organization provide several benefits, particularly for students.
 In addition to simplifying course creation, the template makes it clear to students how to get started and where to find various course components.
 Students can easily identify necessary materials and due dates.
 Consistent, readable naming conventions for each module benefit instructors and students.
 Course navigation is streamlined.